hjespers/teslams/README.md

 A sample application which uses the TESLA HTTP Long Polling "STREAMING" API to get continuous telemetry from the Tesla Model S.
 A valid teslamotors.com login and password is required and must be provided on the command line options.

-By default the output goes to a file called "streamming.out" which can also be changed with command line options.
+By default the output goes to a file called "streaming.out" which can also be changed with command line options.
 Each time you run the program you will over-write the output file so copy old log data or specify a different output file before running the application a second time.

+Data can be stored in MongoDB using the --db flag.
+This requires that you separately download, install, and start mongodb on your local host (see http://www.mongodb.org/downloads).

 To execute run:

 	streaming -u <username> -p <password>

 For help run :

 	streaming --help

-	Usage: node ./streaming -u <username> -p <password> [--file <filename>] [--values <value_list>] [--silent]
+	Usage: node ./streaming -u <username> -p <password> [--file <filename>] [--db <MongoDB database>] [--values <value_list>] [--silent]

 	Options:
 		  -u, --username  Teslamotors.com login                  [required]
 		  -p, --password  Teslamotors.com password               [required]
 		  -s, --silent    Silent mode: no output to console      [boolean] -f, --file      Output file.                           [default: "streaming.out"]
+                  -d, --db        MongoDB database location
 		  -v, --values    List of values to collect              [default: "speed,odometer,soc,elevation,est_heading,est_lat,est_lng,power,shift_state"]
 		  -?, --help      Print usage information

 	Missing required arguments: u, p

+#visualize.js - Display historical or realtime streaming data in a browser using Google Maps

+A sample application that uses streaming data collected in MongoDB by the streaming.js app and makes it visible in a browser.

+To execute run:

+For help run:

+	visualize --help

+        Usage: node visualize.js --db <MongoDB database> [--port <http listen port>] [--replay <number of minutes>] [--silent] [--verbose]

+        Options:
+                  -p, --port     Listen port for the local http server               [default: 8766] -r, --replay   number of minutes ago that the replay should start  [default: 5] -d, --db       MongoDB database name                               [required]
+                  -s, --silent   Silent mode: no output to console                   [boolean] -v, --verbose  Verbose mode: more output to console                [boolean] -?, --help     Print usage information

+	        Missing required arguments: d

 #teslams.js - The main library (for javascript programmers)